trialan/eeg/experiments/README.md

 Here are the fourier transforms of eigenmode decomposition coefficients for the first 20 eigenmodes, orange is for hands, blue is for feet (or vice versa).
 The FTs for all 'hands' epochs were averaged (for all subjects) and same for feet.
 Notice eigenmode 16 - it might be used for distinguishing between the two?
 ![fourier_galore_allmodes](https://github.com/trialan/eeg/assets/123100675/d37d97f0-bc04-4206-b7e0-ddeb80e4031c)

-### TODO: ensembling!
-This must help if the approaches are sufficiently orthogonal.

 ### Data-augmentation / reduction experiments
 Write up as a comment in the code file.
 Taken's theorem from [this paper](https://arxiv.org/pdf/2403.05645?fbclid=IwZXh0bgNhZW0CMTAAAR1wcNdM6sIvx3LgeoNmmbgoFQp5Tr9sF7Ud651u5KMlQf6zNsX0VNQynHU_aem_rkkPO4cvOQQCELS2vtudVQ)